bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to list tasks.
-2. AddressBook shows a list of tasks.
+2. TeamScape shows a list of tasks.

 **Extensions**